sjfaz/awsome-agency/README.md

 3/ tRPC is used in the API layer for e-2-e type safety.
 4/ Data is stored in DynamoDB with Lambda processing the stream.
 5/ Events go to Domain specific SQS queues and are processed by Lambda.

-NB/ Only te Marketing SQS is set up and sends a slack message when a new Order is created.
+NB/ Only the Marketing SQS is set up and sends a slack message when a new Order is created.
+This is a mono-repo with workspaces for web and services.
+Dependencies are managed at the top level project.

 ![target architecture](./architecture.png)